Graylog2/documentation/pages/installation.rst

 * Oracle Java SE 8 (OpenJDK 8 also works; latest stable update is recommended)

 .. caution:: Graylog prior to 2.3 **does not** work with Elasticsearch 5.x!
+.. caution:: Graylog 2.4 **does not** work with Elasticsearch 6.x yet!